arc-1409/hackathonProject/README.md

 - `-h, --help`: Show usage instructions

 ## Most Recent Updates

 - Resolved bugs in team lookups
 - Added German Bundesliga to the Lexicon

+## ⏳ Future Features

+We plan to work on adding these features in the future, in no particular order yet:

+- Resolved bugs in team lookups
+- Added German Bundesliga to the Lexicon